JAlcocerT/JAlcocerT/content/docs/Dev/serverless.md

 Just go serverless.

+But before that, understand: serverless it does not mean that there is not a server, it means that you dont care about it.
 +++ Using Logto JS SDK with CF Workers (?)
 +++ You can even get web analytics to work on Cloudflare Workers